Briefs and Boxers

 “Eventless.
 Good night.”

 She heard Alice mumble something along the same line and closed her eyes.
-She couldn’t shake off the feeling that maybe the others were right, and she was the commander.
+She couldn’t shake off the feeling that maybe the others were right.

-In the morning, Zoe woke up with a massive headache and two demons having an intense disagreement.
+In the morning, Zoe woke up with a massive headache and two demons having an intense disagreement above her body.
 She kept her eyes closed and ears perked up.

 “You’re reckless.
 Why didn’t you tell her the truth?”